asynkron/protoactor-website/hugo/content/docs/throttle.md

 _shouldThrottle = Throttle.Create(
     10,                      // number of events/calls
     TimeSpan.FromSeconds(5), // in this duration

-    count => _logger.LogInformation("Throttled {LogCount} logs for component xyz", count) );
+    // callback for when valve opens back up again count => _logger.LogInformation("Throttled {LogCount} logs for component xyz", count) );
 ```